MurtazaKhan24/CS4348-Projects/devlog.md

 Began working on subprocess communication.
     Was a bit tricky to understand, but through research, I was able to implement a very basic version of the module to communicate with the encrypt.py file using popen commands.

-    The driver program now sends commands to the encryption program using subprocess.
+    The driver program now sends commands to the encryption program using subprocess communication.
-    Commands and responses are exchanged through standard input/output (stdin/stdout).
+    Commands and responses are done through the use of (stdin/stdout).
-    Issue of responses not returning correctly is happening
-Plan: debug code and subprocess to make sure it's being used correctly
+    While I'm testing it however, I run across an issue with losing the data and the program freezing sometimes.
+I'll try to find out the issue by debugging the code using print statements for next time.

 ### Feb 23rd 6:30 pm
-Refined the subprocess execution flow:
-Ensured commands are properly sent and received between programs.
-Fixed an issue where the subprocess would hang indefinitely due to improper input buffering.

-Ran additional test cases to verify:
+Was able to fix the issue with subprocess communication I found out that the subprocess buffer wasn't flushing properly Added "sys.stdout.flush() to make it work properly"

+Also coded some other checks and tested it to see if it worked properly such as:
-    "PASSKEY" must be set before encryption/decryption.
+    "PASSKEY" being set before encryption/decryption.
-    Encryption and decryption now correctly modify text based on the passkey.
+    Making sure the encrypt and decrypt work using the passkey Final testing allowed me to confirm the vigenere cypher was working

+### Feb 23rd 8:30pm
+Added the history and quit functionality to the program

-Plan: Start working on the logging feature.
+I'll start working on the logging feature for next time.

 ### Feb.
 25 5:11pm
 Started implementing logging functionality.

-    Plan: The logger will record all user actions and program status updates.
-    Integrated subprocess communication between the driver program and the logging program.

-Next step: Ensure logs are correctly written when commands are executed.
+Searched out how to use the datetime module in python Currently, the logger is only displaying the SESSION STARTED cmmand and QUIT but not anything else.

+Will find out whats the issue

 ### Feb.
 25 7:00pm
-Began writing the logger program.

-    The logger will:
-    Start when the program is launched.
+Began fixing the logging program
-    Record user actions (PASSKEY, ENCRYPT, DECRYPT).
-    Log the exit status when "QUIT" is entered.

-However, not all commands are being recorded.
-Investigating why subprocess messages are not reaching the logger consistently.

-### Feb.
-25 8:00pm
-Encountered an issue with the command execution flow:
+    I added print statements and saw that the logger wasn't properly recieving messages from the driver I changed Popen() to stdout = subprocess.PIPE and stderr=subprocess.PIPE to capture the output.

-    "response = send_command(f'PASS {password}')" is not working as intended.
+    Started working as intended
-    Debugging revealed that the subprocess pipe closes prematurely, causing loss of data.

-Plan:

-    Refactor the way commands are sent and responses are handled.
-    Ensure all processes run smoothly without blocking execution.
+Next I'll try and fix the current structure of the logger to make it the same as in the project description.

 ### March 2nd 3:00pm
 Added struture to the logger program to display log messages similar to the example in the project 1 requirements